devcode1981/File-Provider-Storage/doc/howto/configuration.md

 ## Custom ports

-You may want to customize the ports in which services runs at, so they can coexist and be accessible when running multiple GDKs at the same time.
+You may want to customize the ports used by the services, so they can coexist and be accessible when running multiple GDKs at the same time.

 This may also be necessary when simulating some HA behavior or to run Geo.